CrossTheRoadElec/Phoenix6-Documentation/source/docs/why-phoenix.rst

 Time Base Synchronization
 -------------------------

+.. note:: This feature requires the device to be :doc:`Pro licenses </docs/licensing/licensing>`

 - Using :ref:`CANivore Timesync <docs/api-reference/api-usage/status-signals:canivore timesync>`, signals from all devices are sampled and published to the CAN bus at the same time.
 - API can synchronously wait for data from multiple devices on a CANivore to arrive.

 `Field Oriented Control (FOC) <https://en.wikipedia.org/wiki/Vector_control_(motor)>`__
 ---------------------------------------------------------------------------------------

+.. note:: This feature requires the device to be :doc:`Pro licenses </docs/licensing/licensing>`

 - ~15% increase in peak power.
 - Increased torque output; faster acceleration and higher speeds under load.